Ronaldo rescues Juve in Atalanta draw, Napoli loses at Inter

 It was only the second time this season that Juventus has dropped points in Serie A, but it ended up extending its advantage to nine points ahead of second-placed Napoli after Carlo Ancelotti’s side lost at Inter Milan 1-0 in dramatic fashion.

 “All considered it’s a good point against a good team,” Allegri said.
-“We were good in not going out of the match when we went down to 10 men.
-But we’re disappointed because we wanted to win this one, too.”
+“We were good in not going out of the match when we went down to 10 men.”

 The Bianconeri, as winter champions with two rounds to spare, took the opportunity to rest Ronaldo and some others.
 And it seemed as if that would not affect Juventus as it took the lead after less than two minutes when Atalanta defender Berat Djimsiti turned Alex Sandro’s innocuous-looking cross into his own net.